otrazhenia/ClickHouse/docs/en/sql-reference/functions/splitting-merging-functions.md

 ## extractAllGroups(text, regexp) {#extractallgroups}

-Extracts from `text` all matching non-overlapping groups with regular expressions.
+Extracts all groups from non-overlapping substrings matched by a regular expression.

 **Syntax**